wmfarooqi70/shirt-discount-calculator-react/README.md

 ## Run With Docker

 ### Prerequisites
 Make sure you have already installed Docker Engine.
 You don’t need to install NPM.
 It will run tests and build a containerized application.
+It take a little time to load as it first runs the test and then the main app

 ### Running the project
 ```